Western Exposure – How to Pick the Best Paint Colours for Your Room

-However, exposure is one of the most IMPORTANT parts of picking a paint colour.
-So not only do you need to consider the size of your room, your countertop, flooring, furnishings, and the colour of your underwear, you ALSO need to figure out how the sun (or lack thereof) can affect your paint colour.
+However, exposure is one of the most IMPORTANT considerations when picking a paint colour.
+Not only do you need to consider the size of your room, your countertop, flooring, furnishings, and the colour of your underwear, you ALSO need to figure out how the sun (or lack thereof) can affect your paint colour.

 Morning (until noon)

-In the morning hours, west facing rooms are the last ones to get those sunny rays, meaning they can look a little grayed-out and shady.
+In the wee morning hours, west-facing rooms are the last ones to get those sunny rays, meaning they can look a little grayed-out and shaded.

-Benjamin Moore Gentle Cream – this room is south west, the grayish wall has the western light shining on it
+Benjamin Moore Gentle Cream – this room is south-west, the left wall has the morning western exposure.

-At noon, the sun is at it’s peak and is at it’s brightest/whitest.
-This is the light that tends to wash-out colours the most.
-This is when there is a bit of a light at the end of the tunnel (pun intended) for west facing rooms as those sun rays start tickling their edges.
+At noon, the sun is at its peak and its brightest/whitest.
+This light tends to wash-out colours the most.
+It’s also where there’s a little light at the end of the tunnel (pun intended) for west-facing rooms as those sun rays start tickling their edges.

 This is the same wall space as the first photo.
 See how the afternoon light warms it up and brings it to life compared to the morning shot?

-The sun is at it’s most red in the late afternoon and casts the warmest light on a west facing room.
+The sun is at it’s most red/warm in the late afternoon and casts the warmest light on a west-facing room.
 Not that your walls will be tinted pink (well in a glorious sunset they might be) but in general, it just casts a significantly warmer (think golden type of warm) light on a room.

 When the Sun Goes Down